microsoft/fast/packages/web-components/fast-components/src/radio-group/radio-group.spec.md

 - `fast-radio-group`

 *Attributes:*
-- `value` - represents the value of the selected radio button within the group.
 - `selected-value` - allows user to set the initial radio selected within the group independent of value.

 *Slots:*